The Basics

 OVERRIDES

-There is one particular difference with the NAM from other mods and they are called Overrides.
-Many elements in the NAM are designed to be plopped and then dragged through.
-When this happens, they transform their initial appearance, updating and fitting itself into your design, overiding into a single, seamless network.
-Knowing what Overrides to use in the right place is where you’ll spend the most time learning in-game.
-This is the fun part as there are literally endless variations to choose from!
+The one particular difference with the NAM from other mods are items called Overrides.
+Many items in the NAM are designed to be plopped and then dragged through.
+When this happens, they transform their initial appearance, updating and fitting themselves into your design, overiding into a single, seamless network.
+Learning what Overrides to use in the right place is where you’ll spend the most time learning in-game and unlock the true power of the NAM.
+This is the fun part, as there are literally endless variations to choose from!

 IN-GAME MENU

-Within NAM’s menu you’ll find the following icons/categories.
+Within the NAM’s menu you’ll find a few different kinds of items.
 We’ll get into where and when to use each tool later on, so for now all we need to learn are the differences between them:

 • PUZZLE PIECES - A fixed, ploppable element that is static and does not override.